DecentricCorp/Lightrail-API-Docs/use-cases/account-credits.md

 For example, a Contact may have two different accounts for `USD` and `CAD` values, as well as a points account (for which the standard currency symbol is `XXX`) to track reward points.
 Each of these accounts is represented by an account Card associated with that Contact.

 ## Use-Cases

 In this section we review the overall steps for common account credit use-cases.
 Details for each API endpoint and request/response examples are given in the next section.

 ### Creating Account Credits

 The first step to start an account credit is to create a new account.
 Based on your business workflows this is triggered by events such as signing up a new customer.
-After determining the currency for the new account, creating a new account requires the following steps:
+After determining the currency for the new account, proceed with the following steps:

-- Creating a new Contact using the [Contacts API Endpoint](#contacts-endpoint) if one does not already exist.
-Generally, you should also specify some basic information about the Contact such as name and email.
+- Create a new Contact using the [Contacts API Endpoint](#contacts-endpoint) if one does not already exist.
+Generally, you should specify some basic information about the Contact such as name and email.
-- Creating an Account Card for that Contact using the [Cards API Endpoint](#cards-endpoint).
+- Create an Account Card for that Contact using the [Cards API Endpoint](#cards-endpoint).
 You need to provide the contact ID and specify the currency.
 Optionally, you can also specify an initial value for the card.

-It is important to store the Contact ID after creating a Contact but you do not need to persist the Card IDs for the cards associated with the contact, as you can retrieve them using the API.
+It is important to store the Contact ID after creating a Contact but you do not have to persist the IDs of the account Cards associated with the contact since you can retrieve them using the API.

 ### Retrieving a Contact's Account Cards

-The [Cards API Endpoint](#cards-endpoint) allows searching for cards which can be used for retrieving all the account cards associated with a Contact.
-You can also request to find the Contact's card for a particular currency.
+The [Cards API Endpoint](#cards-endpoint) allows searching for cards which can be used for retrieving all the account Cards associated with a Contact.
+You can also request to find the Contact's account Card for a particular currency.

 ### Balance-Check

-As account credits are implemented as special virtual cards, checking the balance of an account is simply done by calling the [Card Balance API Endpoint](#cards-balance-endpoint).
-You will need to provide the account card ID to this endpoint in order to check the balance.
+For checking the balance of an account you can simply call the [Card Balance API Endpoint](#cards-balance-endpoint) and provide the corresponding Card ID.

-Usually, in your business flow, you have the customer ID and you need to check the balance of that customer's account.
-So, you need to retrieve the corresponding account ID based on the customer's Contact ID first as discussed above, and then use the card ID to check the account's balance.
+It is common for most business workflows to have the customer ID (e.g. from login information).
+In such cases, if you support multiple currencies, you need to determin the currency from the context of the workflow, e.g. the cart or the order currency.
+Then you can retrieve the corresponding account Card ID based on the customer's Contact ID and the currency in question as discussed above.
+Once you have the card ID, you can use it to check the customer's balance.

 ### Funding and Charging

-Transactions to fund or charge an account are posted to the corresponding card by providing its Card ID and using the [Cards Transaction API Endpoint](#cards-transaction).
+Transactions to fund or charge an account are posted to the corresponding account Card by providing its Card ID and using the [Cards Transaction API Endpoint](#cards-transaction-endpoint).
 If you do not have the account card ID directly in your business flow, you need to retrieve it based on the Contact ID as discussed above.

-Funding an account is basically posting a transaction with a positive value to the corresponding card.
-It usually takes place when the customer earn some reward based on some activity which depends on your business model, such as spending more than a certain threshold in the store.
+Funding an account is basically posting a transaction with a positive value to the corresponding account Card.
+Depending on your business model, this usually takes place when the customer earns some reward based on some activity, such as spending more than a certain amount at the store.

-Charging an account is similarly done by posting a transaction against its corresponding account card with a negative value.
-The most common use-case for charging an account is redeeming the accumulated value at the store checkout.
+Charging an account is similarly done by posting a transaction against its corresponding account Card with a negative value.
+The most common use-case for charging an account is redeeming the value at the store checkout.
 For the details on the redemption use-case, check out our detailed document on [Redemption at Checkout](https://github.com/Giftbit/Lightrail-API-Docs/blob/usecases/use-cases/giftcode-checkout.md).

 ## API Endpoints